Bornholm: Education

 Because of the dilapidated state of their buildings, all secondary educational facilities in Rønne, including adult evening classes, are being transferred to new facilities at Campus Bornholm in 2018.
 Campus Bornholm is a merger formed in June 2010 consisting of Bornholms Erhvervsskole (youth and adults), Bornholm High School (youth) and VUC Bornholm (adults), then occupying separate addresses.
 Learning institutions not part of this formalised collaboration will also be housed at Minervavej in Rønne.
 The building costs were over 300 million DKK (US$46.9 million (29 June 2018)).
 The A.P.
 Møller Foundation contributed a sum of 56 million DKK (US$8.76 million (29 June 2018)) to the project.

 Economy

 Among Bornholm's chief industrial activities are dairy farming and arts and crafts industries such as glass production and pottery using locally worked clay.

 Jensen-Group, an industrial washing and folding machine company, was founded on the island and has a factory in Rønne.
 It is headquartered in Belgium.

 Tourism is also important during the summer months.

 Electricity supply

-Bornholm is connected to the Swedish electricity grid by a submarine 60 kV AC cable, which is among the longest AC cables in Europe.
-This cable is capable of delivering all the electrical energy consumed on Bornholm.
-However Bornholm also generates its own electricity at small thermal power plants and especially wind turbines.

 Bornholm is also home to a large internationally funded demonstration project to test the viability of novel energy market mechanisms to regulate energy networks with a high prevalence of renewables (such as wind turbines and photovoltaics).
 50% of the EcoGrid project is EU-funded, with the remainder coming mainly from large corporations.

 Military

-Bornholm hosts a Marines like squadron (4th Basic Training Squadron), of the Guard Hussar Regiment at Almegårds Kaserne.
+Almegårds Kaserne on Bornholm is home to the III Reconnaissance Battalion (III/GHR) from the Guard Hussar Regiment.